mamcer/mamcer.github.io/_posts/2016-12-25-centos-7-minimal.md

 ---
 layout: post
-title: CentOS 7
+title: CentOS 7 Minimal
-subtitle: Minimal installation
+subtitle: Configuration
 ---

-# CentOS 7 Minimal Installation
+# CentOS 7 Minimal Installation Configuration

 Based on: [http://www.tecmint.com/things-to-do-after-minimal-rhel-centos-7-installation/]()

+A small subset of steps I was executing after a CentOS 7 minimal installation.
+In this case it was to configure different Bamboo, Crucible and JIRA test server instances.

 ## Static IP